estes-sj/WeightLiftingCoach/README.md

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._

-## Jetson-inference

 1. First you must have installed jetson-inference from the instructions <a href="https://github.com/dusty-nv/jetson-inference/blob/master/docs/building-repo-2.md">here</a> Review the documentation <a href="https://github.com/dusty-nv/jetson-inference">here</a>

 2. Clone the repo